Museums Explained

 The curatorial group then presents the potential acquisition to the Collections Committee, a board-appointed group who makes a recommendation for acceptance or rejection to the Board of Directors or other legal entity under which the Museum functions.
 The Board of Directors reviews the recommendation and makes the final decision.

 There is tremendous variety in Museum collections, and cultural objects are used in several ways.
 The primary use is as part of the permanent collection, for exhibition, either permanent or rotating.
 A secondary, but important use is to become part of the permanent collection, but for study and research purposes.
-In both cases, the object is accessioned and catalogued into the permanent collection inventory with a unique number in the classification system that identifies it legally.
+In both cases, the object is accesioned and cataloged into the permanent collection inventory with a unique number in the classification system that identifies it legally.

-Not all objects acquired are intended to be accessioned.
+Not all objects acquired are intended to be accesioned.
 For example, the education collection holds objects of lesser historical value that are useful in museum programs.
-These objects are not held in the permanent collection storage or catalogued in the permanent collection inventory.
+These objects are not held in the permanent collection storage or cataloged in the permanent collection inventory.
 Another important example involves acceptance with the understanding that the object may be sold in the future to support the museum's acquisition fund.
 Gifts to non-profit institutions have considerable tax advantages to the donor if the item is given for its related use (exhibition or education), and less advantage if given for an unrelated use.
-[3]
+[4]

 Other Suggested Books